 Another location to find your tax rate for your property is, after finding your property with our search engine and navigating to your property information page, to view your "Property Record Card" by clicking on the link to it under the Main Menu.
 This card is a "One-Stop-Shop" summary of most of the information that we have for your property including your tax rate which can be found on the bottom of the card next to the tax year.
 Please see the "What Information about my property is Contained on the Parcel Record Card?"
 FAQ for more Property Record Card information.
 Please see the image below for an example of a property record card.

-Lastly, you can find a summary of all of the tax district's tax rates by clicking on the link or viewing the image below.
+Lastly, you can find a summary of all of the tax district's tax rates by clicking on the link below which displays the Treasurers Tax Rate Summary document.
 You will need to know which tax district you are in to correctly identify you Effective Tax Rate on this sheet.
-If you know your parcel number, you can determine your district by matching the first two numbers of your Parcel number with the corresponding row on the tax rate sheet below.
+If you know your parcel number, you can determine your district by matching the first two numbers of your Parcel number with the corresponding row on the Treasurers Tax Rate Summary document.
 The matching number's row will be your tax district and display your tax rate.
 Some other ways to locate your Tax District is to find it on the top of the screen of your property/appraisal information page or on the top of your property record card.

 If you have reviewed the information for your property on Auditor's website and have found that the information is correct, and you believe that the valuation for your property is inaccurate.
 You can file a Board of Revision (BOR) Complaint Against Real Property (DTE Form 1).
 Please refer to the links below to find the rules and procedures, the BOR application, and further information about the BOR process.